 Visitors can dine in the excellent land-based restaurant, La Baguernette, which I highly recomment – utterly delicious!

-Bob Lyons is an ex pilot turned writer and a Francophile
+Bob Lyons, ex pilot turned writer and a Francophile